diego-treitos/linux-smart-enumeration/README.md

                Specific tests can be used with their IDs (i.e.: usr020,sud) -e PATHS     Comma separated list of paths to exclude.
-This allows you to do faster scans at the cost of completeness
+This allows you to do faster scans at the cost of completeness -p SECONDS   Time that the process monitor will spend watching for processes.
+A value of 0 will disable any watch (default: 60)
 ```
 ## Is it pretty?